AdobeDocs/dynamic-media-classic.en/help/moving-renaming-deleting-assets.md

 1. In the Delete Asset list dialog box, browse, or type the path to the text file with the list of assets you want to delete.
 1. Select **[!UICONTROL Delete]**.

-When you delete assets with a text file, if any Adobe Dynamic Media Classic ID is not on the list, the message “Unable to validate these entries in your list:” is displayed.
+When you delete assets with a text file, if any Adobe Dynamic Media Classic ID is not on the list, the message "Unable to validate these entries in your list:" is displayed.
 The list of entries is also displayed.
 However, Adobe Dynamic Media Classic does not generate an error on the Job page.

 >[!MORELIKETHIS]
 >